-Shattered Limbs, Lives Raise Questions Over Guardrail Design, Gov't Oversight
+Shattered Limbs, Lives Raise Questions Over a Guardrail's Design and Federal Government Oversight

 In May 2010, Ervin Pinckney Sr. was driving his Ford F-150 pickup on Route 50 near Bowie, Maryland when he lost control and hit the end of a highway guardrail, head-on.
 What happened next shocked the 77-year-old retired window washer.